ajaybirbal/photogram-backend/README.md

 Requires following body content to be passed in JSON format: -
 ```
 {
-    user_id: 'User Id of the person viewing profile'
+    user_id: 'User Id of the person viewing post'
 }
 ```